 Another option often favoured by our clients is a hybrid of options 1 and 2.
 As you can see in the example below our employee is claiming 200 Euros as before but on this form he is being given the option to enter his own rate.
 If the field is left blank then the system uses the automatically generated rate but if the employee enters a rate then this is used instead.
 This approach has the advantage of allowing managers and finance staff to see both rates and judge as to whether the rate being claimed by the employee is reasonable.
 Tolerance levels can also be set so that (for example) if the claimed rate is more than 10% greater than the official rate then a warning can be displayed.

 Option 4 – Automatically Obtaining Rates Via The Internet

 Options 2 and 3 above are based on exchange rates being held inside the application.
 An alternative approach is to use our Web Services support to obtain rates in realtime via the Internet.
 In the example below our employee is reclaiming a Hotel expense following a trip to China.
 When they enter the value of the Hotel (3, 030 CNY), the system goes out to the internet and obtains the current exchange rate (in this case .1).
 As with example 3 above, the employee would have the option to override this rate if required.

-The cost and accuracy of information provided via the internet varies depending on the service used. systems@work supports the open Web Services Description Language (WSDL) which is used to obtain data from a wide variety of information providers.
+The cost and accuracy of information provided via the internet varies depending on the service used. [email protected] supports the open Web Services Description Language (WSDL) which is used to obtain data from a wide variety of information providers.
 Some of these providers will publish exchange rates based on the current mid market rate while others provide additional information such as historical rates based on a particular transaction date.